CodeMouse92/DEVModInACan/tag-mod/beginners.md

 ## Non-Beginner Question

 Questions on `#beginners` are welcome, but should be seeking answers assume no prerequisite knowledge.
+(Read more about the tag rules [here](https://dev.to/codemouse92/updated-beginner-tag-guidelines-1m2e).)

+## Affiliate Links

-(Read more about the tag changes [here](https://dev.to/codemouse92/updated-beginner-tag-guidelines-1m2e).)
+Affiliate links are not permitted on the `#beginners` tag.
+You must use the exact same URLs that anyone else could provide.
+(Read more about the tag rules [here](https://dev.to/codemouse92/updated-beginner-tag-guidelines-1m2e).)

 ## Linkback Only